noddytheboi/based-agent-researcher/README.md

 - **Basescan API**
 - **OpenRouter API**

-My setup was completely free,i tried to use Deepseek,its not working.So i used Moralis EVM API free endpoints,Basescan Api free endpoints and Gemini 2.0 Pro-Exp free through Openrouter.
-Even though it works very well.Feel free to use Gpt,Claude,Grok whatever...
+My setup was completely free, i tried to use Deepseek, its not working.
+So i used Moralis EVM API free endpoints, Basescan Api free endpoints and Gemini 2.0 Pro-Exp free through Openrouter.
+Even though it works very well.Feel free to use Gpt, Claude, Grok whatever...

 ## ❤️ Acknowledgements